qtyeov/hotel-booking-app/README.md

 ### 📦 Assumptions Made

-- All room data is hardcoded and simulated using RxJS of(...).
+- Room data is hardcoded using RxJS of(...) and no external API is called.
-- Booking actions update local in-memory state only (no backend).
+- Booking logic is simulated in memory and persisted in localStorage.
-- Bookings do not persist after page reload.
+- Each booking updates the room status to Booked.
-- Minimal input validation is used — assumes user provides valid name and dates.
+- No backend or database is integrated.
-- No authentication or admin features are included in this version.
+- No authentication or role management included.

 ---